2019-2020 FREQUENTLY ASKED QUESTIONS FOR THE LOWELL MILKEN INSTITUTE-SANDLER PRIZE FOR NEW ENTREPRENEURS

 What is the Lowell Milken Institute-Sandler Prize For New Entrepreneurs?

 The Lowell Milken Institute-Sandler Prize for New Entrepreneurs is a Team Business Plan competition.
-There is a first place Prize of $70,000, and a second place Prize of $30,000.
+There is a first place Prize of $60,000, a second place Prize of $25,000 and a third place Prize of $15,000.
 The competition is exclusively for UCLA students.

 Where can I find the Rules?